w3c/svgwg/master/coords.md

 </div>
 </div>

-<p>In this example the intrinsic aspect ratio of the <a>SVG viewport</a> is 2:1.
+<p>In this example the intrinsic aspect ratio of the [=SVG viewport=] is 2:1.
 The
-intrinsic width is 10cm and the intrinsic height is 5cm.</p>
+intrinsic width is 10cm and the intrinsic height is 5cm.

 <div class="example">
 <div class="exampleheader">